 This is the beefcake of beef stocks.
 I am not going to say this is the best beef stock recipe because we all know “best” is subjective to tastes but this stock is damn good.

 Now, while this beef stock is not on the NYSE it can certainly be traded, sold, and liquidated when needed.
-It took me many years to get to this level (life got in the way) and this is a beef stock that I use for almost all my recipes.
+It took me many years to get to this level and this is a beef bone stock that I use for almost all my recipes.

 Things you must get comfortable with if you want to up your stockiness: